Former Sen. Joe Lieberman, Democrats’ VP pick in 2000, dead at 82

 After the election, there was speculation Senate Democrats might strip Lieberman of his chairmanship of the Senate Homeland Security and Governmental Affairs Committee as payback.
 Sen. Patrick Leahy, D-Vt., chair of the Judiciary Committee, was among those who said Lieberman should lose his chairmanship.
 Leahy branded Lieberman’s attacks on Obama as “beyond the pale.”

-Yet Vermont Sen. Bernie Sanders, an independent and staunch liberal, called it a “slap in the face” for millions of Americans who backed Obama.
+Vermont Sen. Bernie Sanders, an independent and staunch liberal, called Lieberman's convention comments a “slap in the face” for millions of Americans who backed Obama.

+Connecticut Democrats considered censuring Lieberman.
+Longtime friend and former chairman of the state party, Nick Balletto, acknowledged many were unhappy with Lieberman and how that discontent overshadowed everything he had done for the state.
+Before the U.S. Senate, Lieberman served in the state Senate and as Connecticut Attorney General.

+“He was the most genuine, honest, straightforward politician you’d probably ever meet.
+What you saw is what you got,” said Balletto.
+“His issues were the issues of the people ...
+He didn’t move because it was where the wind wanted to be today.
+He stayed strong in what he believed in his heart and his mind.”

 Lieberman was known in the Senate for his hawkish foreign policy views, his pro-defense bent and his strong support for environmental causes.